Balance and Visual Weight in Photography

-What is Balance in Photography?
+What is Balance in Photography ?

 Having a balanced life is something that most of us aspire to achieve.
 Making sure we have the right amount of balance in our lives means that one part does not overshadow or outweigh the other.
-This principle is just as important in photography.
-Being able to create well-balanced photos is possibly one of the most important skills in taking interesting images.
+This principle is just as important in

 Photography balance is when the elements of your photo are organised properly, and the image feels whole or complete.
 The composition might feel natural and appeal to the viewer’s eyes.
 Every photo has a visual weight that is affected by factors like its composition, size, contrast, color, tone, and texture.
 These elements must be positioned so that no part has too much “weight” on the whole to produce a well-rounded picture.